enso-org/enso/docs/language-server/protocol-language-server.md

 buffers for that file.
 Any such clients will be modified of a file removal via the `file/event` notification.

+The result of the call returns a list of files that have been modified during the operation.

 #### Parameters

 ```typescript